Why is lululemon sponsoring this race?

 Q: What is the official race hotel?

-A: The Sheraton San Diego Hotel & Marina (1380 Harbor Island Drive) is the official hotel for this event.
-It’s right on the course and we’ll have a bus directly to the start line.
+A: We’re proud to be working with two area hotels as our official hotel partners: Sheraton San Diego Hotel & Marina (1380 Harbor Island Drive) and Hilton San Diego Airport/Harbor Island (1960 Harbor Island Drive).
+They are right on the course and we’ll have a shuttle directly to the Start Line.
 Click here for more info.

 Lost & Found